SilverEskimo/silvereskimo.github.io/creating-an-nft-on-fireblocks.md

 After registering, you will be brought to the onboarding page, this will show you how to create a new API user.
 In the event that you are not brought to this page, simply click on the bottom left-hand side tag saying `Developers`

-Once you created the user, download the API private key and save it to the `ethdenver` folder.
+Once you created the user, download the API private key and save it to the `bkk` folder.
-Store the API key from the onboarding page to a file in the `ethdenver` folder.
+Store the API key from the onboarding page to a file in the `bkk` folder.

 ### 2.2.
 Setup the Fireblocks SDK

-Througout the workshop you will need to use the Fireblocks SDK to perform API calls, the following step shows how to set up the SDK; Paste the following code into a new file `workshop.js` under the `ethdenver` directory
+Througout the workshop you will need to use the Fireblocks SDK to perform API calls, the following step shows how to set up the SDK; Paste the following code into a new file `workshop.js` under the `bkk` directory

 ```javascript
 const fs = require('fs');